 Before you set out to validate a medical device package design or process, you’ve got to do your homework in order to understand what is critical to build the proper foundation for a sterile barrier system and to avoid a breach of that system.
-Scott Levy, senior packaging engineer for DDL, offers the following 10 points to consider before beginning any validation effort.
+Scott Levy, senior packaging engineer for DDL, offers the following 10 points to consider before beginning any packaging validation effort.

 - Understand the regulatory requirements (FDA, EU, etc.).
 In general, regulators expect you to prove that your packaging system ensures sterility maintenance of that device and to confirm the consistency of your processes.